gohugoio/hugo/content/en/content-management/urls.md

 {{% note %}}
 Hugo does not sanitize the `url` front matter field, allowing you to generate:

 - File paths that contain characters reserved by the operating system.
-For example, a file path on Windows may not contain a colon (`:`).
-Hugo throws an error if you include [reserved characters].
+For example, file paths on Windows may not contain any of these [reserved characters].
+Hugo throws an error if a file path includes a character reserved by the current operating system..
 - URLs that contain disallowed characters.
 For example, the less than sign (`<`) is not allowed in a URL.

 [reserved characters]: https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file#naming-conventions